winterofhell/fedora-optimizations/README.md

 PROTON_ENABLE_NVAPI=1
 NVIDIA_DRIVER_CAPABILITIES=all

+# Good flags for every game on Steam/PortProton/Lutris etc found on reddit and used by community
+PROTON_ENABLE_WAYLAND=1
+LD_PRELOAD=""
+__GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1
+%command%
+-fullscreen;

 # The following tweaks are not recommended globally.
 Use them only if you know you need them.

 # For wl-roots compositors ONLY (Sway, Hyprland)
-# These may help with graphical glitches but are not needed on GNOME/KDE.
+# These may help with graphical glitches but are not needed and recommended on GNOME/KDE.
 WLR_DRM_NO_ATOMIC=1
 WLR_NO_HARDWARE_CURSORS=1
 ```

 #### 2. Kernel Module Parameters

-Modern NVIDIA drivers benefit from specific kernel parameters that improve Wayland compatibility and performance.
+Modern NVIDIA drivers benefit from specific kernel parameters that can improve performance
+Test each option if it works in ur case and with you hardware

 Create `/etc/modprobe.d/nvidia-power-management.conf`: